lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   (e.g. MAC address) and selects the appropriate rule through the rule ID.
 This rule gives the compressed header format and associates these values to header fields.
   It applies the CDF function to reconstruct the original header fields.
-CDF of Compute-\* must be applied after the other CDFs.
+The CDF order can be different of the order given by the rule.
+For instance Compute-\* may be applied after the other CDFs.

 # Matching operators {#chap-MO}

 This document describes basic matching operators (MO)s which must be known by both LC, endpoints involved in the header compression/decompression.
 They are not typed and can be applied indifferently to integer, string or any other type.
-The MOs and their definition are provided next:
+The MOs and their definitions are provided next:

 * equal: a field value in a packet matches with a field value in a rule if they are equal.